fungs/taxator-tk/README.md

 > 18: I want to use taxator-tk with aligner XYZ, can I?

-Yes, just implement the (intermediate text-based and TAB-separated alignment format)[doc/fileformats.md] and feed the output into `taxator`.
+Yes, just implement the [intermediate text-based and TAB-separated alignment format](doc/fileformats.md) and feed the output into `taxator`.

 > 19: Can I use taxator-tk to quantify relative in-sample or between-sampe abundances (taxonomic profiling)?